-Ah… spring.
-How we love you.
+Ah… spring in Queenstown.
+How we love you!

 Why not get up close and personal with a spring lamb?
 Both Real Journeys and Southern Discoveries offer farm tour experiences that give you access to working sheep stations.
 Real Journeys offer the unique experience of travelling across Lake Wakatipu on the ‘lady of the lake’, the TSS Earnslaw.